romainx/back2code/content/post/2020/deprecated_dataset_r.md

 ## Result

-And so now you have access **to both the new version of the dataset available by default and the legacy version if needed for compatibility reasons**.
-If the legacy data is used, a **proper deprecation message** is displayed.
+And so now you have access **to both the new version of the dataset available by default and the legacy version** if needed for compatibility reasons.
+If the legacy data is used, a proper deprecation message is displayed.

 ```R
 # The current version